-(4) A governing body must, within a period of 12 months after the Minister has prescribed the norms and standards contemplated in subsection (1), review any policy that it has determined in terms of sections 5 (5) and 6 (2) to ensure that such policy complies with the norms and standards.
+A governing body must, within a period of 12 months after the Minister has prescribed the norms and standards contemplated in subsection (1), review any policy that it has determined in terms

-- 6. Language policy of public schools.-(1) Subject to the Constitution and this Act, the Minister may, by notice in the Government Gazette, after consultation with the Council of Education Ministers, determine norms and standards for language policy in public schools. - (2) The governing body of a public school may determine the language policy of the school subject to the Constitution, this Act and any applicable provincial law. - (3) No form of racial discrimination may be practised in implementing policy determined under this section. - (4) A recognised Sign Language has the status of an official language for purposes of learning at a public school. - 6A.
-Curriculum and assessment.-(1) The Minister must, by notice in the Government Gazette, determine- - (a) a national curriculum statement indicating the minimum outcomes or standards; and - (b) a national process and procedures for the assessment of learner achievement. - (2) The curriculum and the process for the assessment of learner achievement contemplated in subsection (1) must be applicable to public and independent schools.
+6. Language policy of public schools

+- (1) Subject to the Constitution and this Act, the Minister may, by notice in the Government Gazette, after consultation with the Council of Education Ministers, determine norms and standards for language policy in public schools. - (2) The governing body of a public school may, subject to subsection (7), determine the language policy of the school subject to the Constitution, this Act and any applicable provincial law: Provided that the language policy of a public school must be limited to one or more of the official languages of the Republic as provided in section 6(1) of the Constitution.